Thick and creamy with aromatic roasted garlic and the earthiness of thyme, this garlic mushroom soup is hearty and warming and a fall classic.

 Want to really ramp up that mushroom flavour?
 Then add some diced dried porcini mushrooms to your soup as I have.

 This isn’t necessary but boy does it boost that wonderful taste of rich mushroom goodness in this simple garlic mushroom soup recipe.

-Now, this is very important in this garlic mushroom soup.
+Now, this is very important in this easy garlic mushroom soup recipe.
 It really is all about the garlic and how you use it.

 I wanted a really sweet warm taste to my garlic, nothing harsh.